 This online training program is offered to all students.
-The Informed Ospreys Program includes the following Safe Colleges modules: Sexual Violence Prevention, Bystander Intervention, Alcohol and Other Drugs, Diversity Awareness for Students, Creating a Respectful Campus for LGBTQ+, Sensitivity Awareness, and Mental Health Awareness.
+The Informed Ospreys Program includes the following Safe Colleges modules: Sexual Violence Prevention, Bystander Intervention, Alcohol and Other Drugs and Mental Health Awareness.
 This curriculum is the primary preventative education program designed to help college students manage common challenges students often experience, and to heighten their awareness on matters of campus safety.
 The Informed Ospreys Program features, amongst other aspects: